Upload your CV

 Upload your CV to our database.

-HR & Business Support roles cover a wide range of vacancies at varying levels and our experienced team has the proven capability to work across this broad specialisation.
-Despite many organisations opting to streamline their business support departments, we have seen an increase in companies looking for individuals with the skills and competencies required to support their business.
-Salt can source candidates who can adapt and deliver these skills in this ever-changing landscape.
+HR & Business Support roles cover a wide range of vacancies at varying levels, and our experienced recruitment team has the proven capability to work across this broad specialisation.
+Salt can source HR and Business Support candidates who can adapt and deliver these skills in this ever-changing landscape.
 In the broader scope of HR and Business Support, we also offer roles for project administrators, office managers, customer service, and executive & personal assistants.

 Select a category